nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Expected: Similar to previous.

    5. Another similar test to try: Deleting a client while archived clients are being shown

+### Clearing the list

+1. Clearing the client list.

+    1. Prerequisites: None.

+    2. Test case: `clear` <br>
+    Expected:
+    Both the active list and the archived list are cleared.
+Status message will indicate that the client list has been cleared.

 ### Displaying help